Visual Studio Code Quick Windows Install Using Zip File

 Create a Shortcut to VS Code

 Once all the VS Code files are in the new directory, the Code.exe program can be run.
-It is useful to create a shortcut to VS Code for easy access, e.g. on the desktop, or pin it to the Windows taskbar.
+It is useful to create a shortcut to VS Code for easy access, e.g. on the desktop, or pin it to the Windows taskbar (via Show more options on the context menu, normally accessed via a right-click).

 Run VS Code

 VS Code is ready to run.
-Start VS code and, if required, add a folder to use as a workspace for your coding projects.
+Start it and if required add the folder to use as a workspace for your coding (drag and drop it into the Explorer view).

 See the VS Code documentation and introductory videos for more getting started information.
-Note, unlike traditional IDEs, VS Code is very light, most features are added via extensions.
+Note, unlike traditional IDEs, VS Code is very light and most features are added via extensions.

 Install Support for a Language

-Make it easier to use a specific computer language from within VS Code.
-For example, for C# support why not use .NET with VS Code.
+You can make it easy to use a specific computer language from within VS Code.
+For example, for C# support why not use .NET with VS Code?
 Start by installing .NET.
-Then within VS Studio open the extensions marketplace (click on Tools and languages from the Welcome tab or the Extensions icon on the lefthand side).
-Search for the required language, in this case C#, and click Install.
+Then within VS Studio open the extensions marketplace (click on the Extensions icon on the left-hand side).
+Search for the required language, e.g., C#, and click Install.

 When a folder with files for the installed language is opened, it is easier to edit, run, and, if supported, debug an app project.

-VS Code has support for all the popular computer languages: C, C++, C#, Java, PHP, Python, Kotlin, and many, many more.
+VS Code supports all the popular computer languages: C, C++, C#, Java, PHP, Python, Kotlin, Rust, and many, many more.

 See Also